Shokhjakhon-Developer/Practical-Tasks/README.md

-# Practical Tasks For Course Automated Testing Foundations with .NET
+# Practical Tasks Of The Course Automated Testing Foundations with .NET